ICE canceling operation targeting illegal immigrants with sex crime convictions, ex-chief Homan says

 Homan obtained an email sent to agents that says ICE's convictions priorities would generally "not include drug based crimes (less serious offenses), simple assault, DUI, money laundering, property crimes, fraud, tax crimes, solicitation, or charges without convictions."

 "You have to commit a serious felony and be convicted of it to be even prioritized for arrest and removal and that sends a message to the rest of the world," Homan told Fox.
-"If you can get by the Border Patrol, as long as you are not convicted of a serious felony after you're here, you can stay -- because ICE isn’t looking for you.
+"If you can get by the Border Patrol, as long as you are not convicted of a serious felony after you're here, you can stay -- because ICE isn’t looking for you."

 "It’s another enticement, another message to the rest of the world that's going to cause a bigger surge at the border for people trying to get into the country," he said.